ericbiewener/vscode-vandelay-js/README.md

 ### `importGroups: Array<string>`
-Vandelay will automatically sort import statements so that node modules come before your project's custom imports, and alphabetize them by path.
+Vandelay will automatically sort import statements so that node modules come before your project's custom imports, and it will alphabetize them by path.
 This configuration option allows you to select specific imports that should always be sorted first.

 ### `maxImportLineLength: number`